 The final stage of the modular construction process was to install PV panels on the roof of the pavilion.
 This allowed the tennis club to reduce their carbon footprint (and energy costs!) even further.

 Solar panels are a great source of renewable energy and the technology is improving all the time.
-As energy costs from fossil fuels are increasing all the time, you can help to future-proof your construction projects by using renewable energy sources.
+As energy costs from fossil fuels continue to climb, you can help to future-proof your construction projects by using renewable energy sources.